 NEJM Knowledge+ Internal Medicine Board Review tracks and reports your progress and performance, so you’ll know:

-- How you’re performing and — if you’re working toward a clear goal — whether you’re on schedule
+- How you’re performing and whether you’re on schedule to meet your goals

-As your proficiency steadily improves and you reflect on your strengths and weaknesses, you can approach exam day and each day in clinic with true confidence.
+As your performance steadily improves and you reflect on your strengths and weaknesses, you can approach exam day or the LKA with true confidence.